Martin Yeates

 Martin Yeates (born 24 November 1953 in Salisbury, England) is a former motorcycle speedway rider from England.

 Career

 Yeates prominently rode for the Poole Pirates, Weymouth Wildcats and Oxford Cheetahs.

-In 1980 he signed for Weymouth from Poole for a National League record at the time of £7,000.
+In 1980, Yeates signed for Weymouth from Poole for a National League record at the time of £7,000.

-In 1982, he won the National League Pairs, partnering Simon Wigg for Weymouth, during the 1982 National League season.
-The following season he helped Weymouth retain the pairs title, but this time rode with Simon Cross.
+In 1982, Yeates won the National League Pairs, partnering Simon Wigg for Weymouth, during the 1982 National League season.
+The following season, he helped Weymouth retain the pairs title, but this time rode with Simon Cross.

-In 1984, he reached the 1984 Overseas final round of the Speedway World Championship, becoming the first National League rider to reach that stage.
+In 1984, Yeates reached the 1984 Overseas final round of the Speedway World Championship, becoming the first National League rider to reach that stage.

-His involvement with Speedway continued with association with Swindon Robins as Team Manager and Co-Promoter.
+Yeates' involvement with Speedway continued with association with Swindon Robins as Team Manager and Co-Promoter.

 Personal life

-Retiring at the end of the 1987 season, he set up his own business - Martin Yeates Caravans - just outside Salisbury, later renamed as Salisbury Caravan Centre.
+Retiring at the end of the 1987 season, Yeates set up his own business - Martin Yeates Caravans - just outside Salisbury, later renamed as Salisbury Caravan Centre.